-In the mid-90s, several government agencies latched onto eLearning as a way to train workers in different departments.
-However, each agency developed its own content and proprietary LMS, which led to a disjointed and haphazard educational effort.
+In the mid-90s, several government agencies latched onto eLearning to train workers in different departments.
+However, each agency developed its content and proprietary LMS, which led to a disjointed and haphazard educational effort.

 So, in 1999, the Department of Defense, under an executive order from President Clinton, established the Advanced Distributed Learning (ADL) research group to develop a set of standards so content creation tools and LMSs could “speak to” one another and operate in unison.
 ADL devised those guidelines, which eventually formed the basis for SCORM.

 Still operating today, ADL oversaw subsequent iterations of SCORM.
 Current content creation tools and LMS are typically categorized as SCORM 1.3 and 2004 compliant, which builds on SCORM 1.1 and SCORM 1.2.

 SCORM 2004 extends and formalizes the packaging and Run-time portions of the previous version; however, the major addition is the sequencing and navigation (S&N) specification, which allows the content vendor to "specify both the behavior within the SCO and the behavior between the SCOs."

 To make the definition of SCORM that much easier to understand, here's an analogy: